 The RMO will consider:

 If the first language is not English, then interpreter input will be required.
+Interpreting Services and booking information is detailed on the attached link:

 The extent of investigation required will vary from case to case, but what is important is that the investigation is sufficiently detailed to enable the essence of the allegations to be put to the employee and to enable the employee to provide a meaningful response.